octobercms/docs/3.x/extend/lists/structures.md

+---
+subtitle: Learn how to sort and structure records in a list.
+---
 # Sorting Records

 October CMS provides features for sorting and reordering database records.
 For behaviors that support structured lists, you can define a **structure** option to enable the feature.
 Various [model traits](../database/traits.md) are used to support reordering including nested sets, simple trees and sortable models.